Fujifilm X-T20 vs Panasonic L1

 It is notable that the X-T20 offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-T20 and the L1 have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the L1 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T20 and L1 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Panasonic L1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Panasonic L1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.